-Students are introduced to the fundamentals of design to meet certain needs in the context of furniture making.
+Students are introduced to the fundamentals of design to meet certain needs in the contextof furniture making.
 They learn to communicate various aspects of the technology process by making and evaluating what they design.

 Throughout the process, students learn about the origin, classification, properties and suitability of a variety of materials for their design tasks and are introduced to a range of workshop hand tools, production equipment and manufacturing techniques.
-They will also develop materials handling skills and production management strategies, to help them to realise their design ideas through the production of their design project.
+They will alsodevelop materials handling skills and production management strategies, to help them to realise their design ideas through the production of their design project.

 Students use the skills from unit one to design and make products for a specific market.
 They will gather information about existing products and apply the fundamentals of good design to their own projects.
-Students work within a defined environment and learn to use a variety of power tools and machinery.
+Students work within a defined environment and learn to use avariety of power tools and machinery.
 In consultation with the teacher, students select projects of interest and then design and make products suitable for a specific market.

-Woodwork projects may include trinket boxes, clocks, stools, coffee tables, cabinets, lathe work and small furniture.
+Woodwork projects may include trinket boxes, clocks, stools, coffee tables, cabinets, lathework and small furniture.

-Vocational Education and Training (VET) Learning Area and other Endorsed Programs
+Vocational Education and Training (VET) Learning Area and Endorsed Programs

-Belmont City College offers a large variety of Vocational Education and Training (VET) Courses.
 Vocational learning helps students explore the world of work, identify career options and pathways, and build career development skills.
-VET qualifications ensure that students are equipped with the skills to meet the needs of our future workforce as well as gain a nationally recognised qualification at Certificate I, II and III level.
+VET qualifications ensure that students are equipped with the skills to meet the needs of our future workforce as well as gain nationally recognised qualifications at Certificate I, II and/or III level.